stefaweb/Q17-Amplifier/README.md

 <b>For the Q17-Turbo project (200W @ 8 Ohms):</b>

+The natural evolution of the Q17-Mini, this time with two pairs of power transistors, better thermal management with the same technical characteristics and the same sound signature.

 The first version of the board was released on January, 6 2023.

 All files are located in Q17-TURBO-1.0 directory.